Charles Ogletree

-Charles James Ogletree Jr. (born December 31, 1952) is an American attorney, law professor and the Jesse Climenko Professor at Harvard Law School, the founder of the school's Charles Hamilton Houston Institute for Race and Justice.
-He is also the author of books on legal topics.
+Charles James Ogletree Jr. (December 31, 1952 – August 4, 2023) was an American legal scholar who served as the Jesse Climenko Professor at Harvard Law School, where he was the founder of the school's Charles Hamilton Houston Institute for Race and Justice.
+He was also the author of books on legal topics.

-Education
+Early life and education

-Ogletree was born in Merced, central California.
-He earned both his BA (1974, with distinction) and MA (1975) in political science from Stanford University and his JD from Harvard Law School in 1978.
+Ogletree was born on December 31, 1952, in Merced, California, to parents who were farm workers.
+They later divorced.
+He earned both his B.A.
+(1974, with distinction) and M.A.
+(1975) in political science from Stanford University and then his J.D. from Harvard Law School in 1978.
+While in law school he became president of the Black American Law Students Association (later known as the National Black Law Students Association).

 Career

 Lawyer and professor

 After graduating from law school, Ogletree worked for the District of Columbia Public Defender Service until 1985, first as a staff attorney, then as training director, trial chief, and deputy director.
-As an attorney, he has represented such notable figures as Tupac Shakur and Anita Hill In 1985, he became a professor at Harvard Law School.
-In 1992, he became the Jesse Climenko Professor of Law and vice dean for clinical programs.
+As an attorney, he represented such notable figures as Tupac Shakur and Anita Hill.

+In 1985, Harvard Law School hired Ogletree as a visiting professor, promoting him in 1989 to assistant professor.
+His area of specialization was clinical legal practice, including "the role of public defenders in society."

+In 1990 he founded the Criminal Justice Institute, according to The Harvard Crimson "a clinic program through which law students represent indigent Boston-area clients in criminal court."